Unhelpful, Unengaged, Unhappy: Common Call Center Misconceptions

 There’s a reason we’re called Hastings Humans.
 The service we provide is, well, human.
 We take the time to get to know our clients, which allows our agents to be just as engaged with customers as if they were full-time receptionists.
 Instead of running through a script, our agents actually listen to customers and work with them to find a resolution.
 Our client success is our success, so our agents are invested in providing the best service possible.

-The call center industry has changed a lot since we first started, and perhaps some of these misconceptions are earned, but over 68 years, we’ve never abandoned the old-school customer service principles that my mom started in our living room.
+The call center industry has changed a lot since we first started, and perhaps some of these misconceptions are earned, but over 69 years, we’ve never abandoned the old-school customer service principles that my mom started in her home.
 If you’re in need of a business phone service that pairs the latest technology with timeless service, give us a call.
 We’ll always have someone on the line.Previous Next